Sports Center of FAR: Sport centre

 There is a section called the sports group for collective games in the form of tents and includes a group of sports facilities from a large covered multi-sport hall for volleyball, basketball and handball branches with a capacity of 644 seats, two Olympic swimming pools, a boxing hall, two gymnastics and wrestling halls, a taekwondo hall and another for judo, and then a strengthening hall Muscles, a tennis court with a dirt floor, a mosque, a garage, and a section of residence for a group of residences.

 The sports center also has a "sports medical center" that has a heart detection unit with advanced technologies.
 The medical center also includes a traditional radiology and ultrasound unit, a dental surgery unit, a functional rehabilitation unit, a hydrotherapy unit (Jacuzzi and sauna), and a hall dedicated to medical dressage.
 And physiotherapy room, massage room, electrophoresis room and recovery room.
 With a medical team consisting of six sports doctors, a dentist and physiotherapists in addition to qualified trainers.

 ASFAR Football Academy

 ASFAR Football Academy (ASFAR Académie de football), is a training center for football players and also includes handball and basketball players.
-The area of the academy is divided into two parts, with a total area of 25 hectares, parallel to the sports center of FAR in the north.
+The area of the academy is divided into two parts, with a total area of 12 hectares, parallel to the sports center of FAR in the north.
 It includes dozens of players who benefit from a study and sports program starting from 6 years.
-This academy has:

-A modern stadium with high quality artificial grass, with a side stand with a warehouse, sports store and a visitor's canteen, which hosts official matches for all age groups of football.

-Modern high quality artificial turf pitch with racetrack, side amphitheater with warehouse and modern muscle building hall.

-Two modern pitches made of high quality artificial turf, medium in size.

-Two courts for handball and basketball.

-The ASFAR Group of Schools, comprising 12 classrooms equipped with audio-visual equipment.

-Reading room, seminar room and lecture hall that can accommodate more than 200 people.

-A hotel unit for players' accommodation with a capacity of 250 beds, and a restaurant with a private kitchen.

-A clinic with modern qualifications for treatment and rehabilitation and a private ambulance.

-Unit for administrative and technical frameworks.